beejjorgensen/bgpython/src/bgpython_chapter_13_file1.md

 Sure!
 Yeah, it's a lot.
 But we can do it using the problem solving framework just like always.

+Something else a little different here is that I'm not going to include line numbers in the listings.
+You'll have to work out the proper place to put the code based on my descriptions and what makes sense.
+With practice, it should get clearer how things piece together.

 Let's start!

 Problem-solving step: **Understanding the Problem**.